gramineproject/gramine/CI-Examples/README.md

 This folder contains application integration examples.
 They were tested on Ubuntu 18.04 and 20.04.

-For instructions how to build and run each application under Graphene, please see the README.md in each subdirectory.
+For instructions how to build and run each application under Gramine, please see the README.md in each subdirectory.

 Please note that most of the examples use oversimplified configurations which